KJK Capital Luxembourg S.A.– EU Sustainable Finance Disclosure Regulation

 No consideration of sustainability adverse impacts

 KJK Capital Luxembourg S.A. does not consider the adverse impacts of investment decisions on sustainability factors (as defined hereafter) in the manner prescribed by Article 4 of the SFDR considering that non-financial data is still not available in satisfactory quality and quantity to allow the firm to adequately assess the potential adverse impact of its investment decision on sustainability factors.

 The position will be kept under review as the underlying rules are finalised and are embedded in the short to medium term.

 Sustainability factors means environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.

 The firm pays its staff a combination of fixed remuneration (salary and benefits) and variable remuneration (including bonus).
 Variable remuneration for relevant staff takes into account compliance with all of the firm’s policies and procedures as well as with the firm’s internal risk management framework and risk limits, including those relating to the integration of sustainability risks.
-In this regard, KJK Management S.A. remuneration policies do not encourage risk-taking which is inconsistent with its internal risk limits or with the risk profile of the funds that KJK Management S.A. manages, including sustainability risks stemming in particular from climate-related events or from the society’s response to climate change.
+In this regard, KJK Capital Luxembourg S.A. remuneration policies do not encourage risk-taking which is inconsistent with its internal risk limits or with the risk profile of the funds that KJK Capital Luxembourg S.A. manages, including sustainability risks stemming in particular from climate-related events or from the society’s response to climate change.